sarah-little/sarah-little/README.md

 - 👋 Hi, I’m @sarah-little
 - 👀 I’m interested in all sorts of things.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on projects that are impactful to the people arouns me.
+- 💞️ I’m looking to collaborate on projects that are impactful to the people around me.

 <!---
 sarah-little/sarah-little is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.